wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

     # Restore the configuration from file
     dbctl config restore /path/to/previous_config.json

-The file will be read, validated and writted to the datastore to make it available for MediaWiki to consume.
+The file will be read, validated and written to the datastore to make it available for MediaWiki to consume.
-The internal section and instance objects will not be touched, so a new `dbctl config commit` whould re-apply the configuration from before the restore.
+The internal section and instance objects will not be touched, so a new `dbctl config commit` would re-apply the configuration from before the restore.